61l65x42/RaspServoBtGtk/Readme.md

 This project establishes a Bluetooth RFCOMM connection between a controller and a user interface, enabling the control of servo motors.
 Servos can be used to control various devices, from car mirrors to robotic arms.

++ Raspberry 3b used as controller in this project could be any rasp.

 ## Features

 - Bluetooth Classic / RFCOMM communication.